-The weighted average remaining life of such outstanding options is 2.9 years and the total intrinsic value of options exercised during fiscal 2007 was \$712,000.
-The fair value of shares vested during the year ended October 31, 2006 was approximately \$4.0 million.
+The weighted average remaining life of such outstanding options is 2.9 years and the total intrinsic value of options exercised during fiscal 2008 was \$0.2 million.
+The fair value of shares vested during the year ended October 31, 2008 and 2007 was not significant, while the fair value of shares vested during the year ended October 31, 2006 was approximately \$4.0 million.